USEPA/egrid/README.md

 Similar to the production model, `pm_nh3_voc_master.qmd` is a master script used to organize all necessary scripts and document the steps taken to produce PM<sub>2.5</sub>, NH<sub>3</sub>, and VOC emissions.
 PM<sub>2.5</sub>, NH<sub>3</sub>, and VOC emissions calculations utilize the eGRID production model code and build off the final eGRID production model dataset, with a similar code base structure:

--   `scripts/1_production_model/`: production model scripts - those that download and clean EPA and EIA data are used in the emissions data production.

 -   `scripts/2a_pm_nh3_voc/`: PM<sub>2.5</sub>, NH<sub>3</sub>, and VOC emissions scripts to create each data aggregation level and format final dataset.

 -   `scripts/functions/`: all helper functions.